JeffersonLab/jaws/README.md

    - Alarm Console - defined in this project; provides Python scripts to setup and interact with the alarm system

 **Note**: The docker-compose services require significant system resources - tested with 4 CPUs and 4GB memory.

-## Overview
-The alarm system console, included in this project, provides scripts to manage the Kafka topics and their schemas needed for the alarm system.

-Alarms are triggered by producing messages on the __active-alarms__ topic, which is generally done programmatically via Kafka Connect or Kafka Streams services.
-For example EPICS alarms could be handled by the additional service: [epics2Kafka](https://github.com/JeffersonLab/epics2kafka).
-Anything can produce messages on the active-alarms topic (with proper authorization).

-An [Operator Graphical User Interface to the Alarm System](https://github.com/JeffersonLab/graphical-alarm-client) provides a convenient desktop app for operators to view active alarms, see alarm definitions for active alarms, see the entire list of possible alarms, and shelve active alarms.

-TODO: An admin web interface provides a convenient app for admins to manage the list of all possible alarms and their definitions.

-TODO: A Kafka Streams app to manage the shelved-alarms topic (The Shelf Service).
-The shelf service looks for expired shelved messages and unsets them with tombstone records as a matter of book-keeping to speed up processing for clients (on a compacted topic tombstone records keep most recent message list short).
-The shelf service will also monitor active-alarms topic and ensure that channels can only be shelved if they are active - automatically cleanup (tombstone) shelved messages for channels that are no longer in active alarm.
-Finally, the shelved service will perform an EPICS alarm acknowledgement on alarms of provider "DirectCAAlarm", necessary for alarms which have latched.

 ## Alarm System Console